Loke234/Loke234/README.md

 - 👋 Hi, I’m @Loke
 - 👀 I’m interested in learning new tools and technologies.
 - 🌱 I’m currently learning DevOps and AWS
-- 📫 How to reach me logesh234@gmail.com
+- 📫 reach me logesh234@gmail.com

 <!---
 Loke234/Loke234 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.